Indigenous peoples in Canada: Demography

+The 2021 Census showed nearly three in four Canadians lived in urban areas, with 801,045 Indigenous people living in large urban centers.
+This is an increase of 12.5% from 2016, signifying that Indigenous people were more likely to reside in these areas compared to before.

+Moreover, the Indigenous population is generally younger than the non-Indigenous population.
+In 2021, the average age of Indigenous people was 33.6 years, compared to 41.8 years for non-Indigenous people.
+The Inuit population was the youngest, averaging 28.9 years, followed by First Nations at 32.5 years and Métis at 35.9 years.
+In total, there were 459,215 Indigenous children aged 14 years and younger, making up 25.4% of the Indigenous population, while only 16.0% of the non-Indigenous population fell into this age category.

-In the 20th century the Aboriginal population of Canada increased tenfold.
+In the 20th century, the Indigenous population of Canada increased tenfold.
 Between 1900 and 1950 the population grew by 29%.
-After the 1960s the infant mortality level on reserves dropped dramatically and the population grew by 161%.
-Since the 1980s the number of First Nations babies more than doubled and currently almost half of the First Nations population is under the age of 25.
+After the 1960's the infant mortality level on reserves dropped dramatically.
+Since the 1980's, the number of First Nations babies more than doubled and currently almost half of the First Nations population is under the age of 25.

-Indigenous people assert that their sovereign rights are valid, and point to the Royal Proclamation of 1763, which is mentioned in the Canadian Constitution Act, 1982, Section 25, the British North America Acts and the 1969 Vienna Convention on the Law of Treaties (to which Canada is a signatory) in support of this claim.
+Indigenous people assert that their sovereign rights are valid, pointing to the Royal Proclamation of 1763, which is mentioned in the Canadian Constitution Act, 1982, Section 25, the British North America Acts and the 1969 Vienna Convention on the Law of Treaties (to which Canada is a signatory) in support of this claim.

+Religion

 Geographical distribution

-Provinces & territories

 Ethnographers commonly classify Indigenous peoples of the Americas in the United States and Canada into ten geographical regions, cultural areas, with shared cultural traits.
 The Canadian regions are: